Dispute Resolution Process

-- The department head's supervisor - in consultation with the director of Staff and Labor Relations - will render the final decision.
+- The senior leader - in consultation with the director of Staff and Labor Relations - will render the final decision.

 - In cases related to involuntary separation or allegations of harassment or discrimination, the recommendation for action will also be submitted to the Executive Vice President of Duke University, the Chancellor, the Provost or their designee.
 Review and final decision approval will then follow.

 Step III: Arbitration

 If the decision that is rendered as a result of the Dispute Panel Review leaves the dispute unresolved and if the dispute relates to or involves involuntary separation or includes allegations of sexual harassment or discrimination, the staff member may request an arbitration hearing.